-Sludge from the primary and secondary treatment stages is a byproduct of the wastewater treatment.
-The sludge is further broken down in the absence of air with anaerobic digesters and produces digester gas (biogas) which is a mixture of methane and carbon dioxide with small amounts of other gases including hydrogen sulfide, nitrogen, and trace amounts of other gases.
+Sludge from the primary and secondary treatment stages is a byproduct of wastewater treatment.
+The sludge is further broken down in the absence of air with anaerobic digesters and produces digester gas (biogas) which is a mixture of methane and carbon dioxide with small amounts of other gases, including hydrogen sulfide, nitrogen, and trace amounts of other gases.
 Digester gas is wet and dirty.
 The ratio of the gases will vary but typically is 65% methane 35% carbon dioxide.

 Many different types of flow meters have been attempted to measure digester gas flow.
-The challenge, of course, is that digester gas often has a low velocity and many flow meters cannot detect its flow.
+The challenge, of course, is that digester gas often has a low velocity, and many flow meters cannot detect its flow.
 Additionally, some flow meters become plugged with buildup and create ongoing maintenance difficulties.

 Odor Control Systems

-Flow meters are used in each section of ductwork to ensure sufficient amount of odorous air is removed from each section and that the total flow rate does not overload the primary odor control device.
+Flow meters are used in each section of ductwork to ensure a sufficient amount of odorous air is removed from each section and that the total flow rate does not overload the primary odor control device.

 Thermal Mass Flow Meter Advantages

-For all these wastewater treatment plant applications thermal mass flow meters offer:
+For all these wastewater treatment plant applications, thermal mass flow meters offer:

-- Mass flow measurement provides consistency with varying pressure and temperature
+- Mass flow measurement provides consistency with varying pressure and temperature.

 - Easy installation in pipe or ductwork